w3c/wai-curricula/content/content-author/forms.md

 * explain how people with disabilities rely on clear instructions to understand the content and to provide accurate input when required
 * provide clear instructions about the overall purpose of the content
-* write additional instructions for controls that communicate the information that the user should provide
+* write additional instructions that communicate the information that the user should provide
 * include instructions about the current step and about the total number of steps in a multi-step process
-* ensure instructions are perceived both visually and non-visually
 * employ accessible authoring tools that:
   * support the inclusion of instructions for overall content and for specific parts of the content
   * programmatically associate instructions to their corresponding control
+* identify related requirements for designers and developers to support visual and non-visual perception of  instructions

 #### Teaching Ideas for Topic